Fast MLV processing on GPU

 - MLV viewer and player with full image processing pipeline on GPU

 - MLV post processing with DCP and LCP profiles

 - Realtime MLV grading with 3D LUT

 - MLV to DNG export (uncompressed DNG or CDNG, lossless compression, lossy BMD RAW 3:1 and 4:1)

 - Export of processed video from MLV (mlv to movie)

-To summarize, one can emphasize the most important features of Fast CinemaDNG Processor software for realtime MLV video processing on GPU: native support of MLV format, fast MLV decoding on CPU, high quality debayering, realtime denoising, DCP and LCP profiles, 3D LUT, smooth mlv playback for 4K, etc.
+To summarize, one can emphasize the most important features of Fast CinemaDNG Processor software for realtime MLV video processing on GPU: native support of MLV format, fast MLV decoding on CPU, high quality debayering, realtime denoising, DCP and LCP profiles, 3D LUT, smooth mlv playback for 4K, export options, etc.